HD372000/Integrated-Library-System/README.md

 information of the books can be retrieved.
 Similarly, borrowers can be Added/removed whose separate database can be maintained.

-Language - Python, SQL
+Language - Python, SQL,
-Frontend -Tkinter TCL/TK
+Frontend -Tkinter TCL/TK,
 Backend -SQLite3